AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   +++ Detail breakdown

   You can use the **[!UICONTROL Detail breakdown]** table to view detailed metrics by connection, dataset, sandbox, and tags.
 Datasets are reported using ids instead of names, as dataset names can be modified during a reporting period.
+Unknown datasets or connections are reported using ids.

+  For the months before September 2024, data was collected at the dataset level and is displayed as [!UICONTROL Other datasets] for clarity.
+Starting from September 2024, data is gathered at a granular dataset level, and [!UICONTROL Other datasets] does no longer appear.

-  * To change the breakdown, select a combination for **[!UICONTROL View by]** and B**[!UICONTROL Breakdown by]**.
+  * To change the breakdown, select a combination for **[!UICONTROL View by]** and **[!UICONTROL Breakdown by]**.

     | **[!UICONTROL View by]** options | **[!UICONTROL Breakdown by]** options |
     |---|---|